-Managemental Risk Factors: The spread of the brucella pathogens disease are transmitted from one herd to the other and from one area to another is almost always due to the movement of an infected animal from infected herd in to a non-infected susceptible herd.
-Once infected, the time required to become free of brucellosis was increased by large herd size, active abortion and by loss housing, [7].
+Managemental Risk Factors: The spread of the brucella pathogens disease from one herd to the other and from one area to another is transmitted via the movement of an infected animal from infected herd in to a non-infected susceptible herd.
+Once infected, the time required to become free of brucellosis was increased by large herd size, active abortion and by loss housing [7].

-Intensive Systems: Higher individual bovine brucellosis sero-prevalence has been recorded in intensively managed cattle herds as compared to those in the extensive management system.
-According to same authors, the reasons for the high prevalence of bovine brucellosis in same study areas were explained by low hygienic practices, no use of maternity pen and/or separation of cows during parturition, low cleaning and disinfection activities, low culling of infected animals.
-An overall sero-prevalence of1.1% -22.6% was also recorded from many Parts of Ethiopia [47].
+Intensive Systems: Higher individual bovine brucellosis seroprevalence has been recorded in intensively managed cattle herds as compared to those in the extensive management system.
+The reasons for the high prevalence of bovine brucellosis in same areas were explained by low hygienic practices, no use of maternity pen and/or separation of cows during parturition, low cleaning and disinfection activities, low culling of infected animals.
+An overall seroprevalence of1.1% -22.6%was also recorded from many Parts of Ethiopia [47].

 Extensive Systems: In Ethiopia, 95% of cattle are farmed under extensive systems.
-Accordingly the available of Brucella prevalence within extensive cattle rearing systems is lower than that of intensive systems.
+Accordingly, the available of Brucella prevalence within extensive cattle rearing systems is lower than that of intensive systems.
 Tolosa et al. [31] reported overall individual animal prevalence and herd prevalence of 0.77 and 2.9%, respectively in Jimma Zone.
-Recent reports from North West, Tigray region Haileselassie et al. [30] and Southern Sidama Zone Asmare et al. [36], recorded, an overall prevalence of 1.2 and 1.66% following screening 848 and 1627 cattle from extensive system, respectively.
+Recent reports from North West, Tigray region [30] and Southern Sidama Zone [36], recorded, an overall prevalence of 1.2 and 1.66% following screening 848 and 1627 cattle from extensive system, respectively.
 The overall prevalence of 0.05% -15.2% in extensive management systems was recorded [6].

-Agro-Ecological Factors: Few comparative studies have been under taken to show the status of bovine brucellosis in different agro-climatic areas of this country.
-For example, Mussie et al. [50] reported higher sero-prevalence in the midland areas (with individual rates of 5.61% compared with 22.4% at herd level), than highland areas (with individual rates of 1.97% and 6.33% at herd level respectively) within the Amhara Regional State.
+Agro-ecological Factors: Few comparative studies have been under taken to show the status of bovine brucellosis in different agro-climatic areas of this country.
+For [50] reported higher seroprevalence in the midland areas (with individual rates of 5.61% compared with 22.4% at herd level), than highland areas (with individual rates of 1.97% and 6.33% at herd level respectively) within the Amhara Regional State.
 A possible explanation could be a consequence if higher stocking density in the midland area compared with the highland regions.

-Production System: In infected cattle populations, brucellosis is might lead to a lower calving rate due to temporary infertility and/or abortion, resulting in a decreased milk production cows, increased replacement costs as well as lowered sale value of infected cows.
+Production System: In infected cattle populations brucellosis is might lead to a lower calving rate due to temporary infertility and/or abortion, resulting in a decreased milk production cow, increased replacement costs as well as lowered sale value of infected cows.
 General economic losses, however, go far beyond the financial losses suffered by cattle producers alone.
-Not only cattle but also other species might be affected by brucellosis, including humans Scholz et al. [13].
+Not only cattle but also other species might be affected by brucellosis, including human [13].